snyk/jobs/Head-of-Marketing.md

 - Experience with security products
 - Familiarity with open source products, ecosystems and communities
 - Good social media skills, either with personal accounts or running a company's social platform
-- Knowledge of or experience working with PR agencies
+- Experience working with PR agencies

 ### Interested?